harleyk314/Tone-Dash/README.md

 - Press ‘5’ to rotate right twice.

 ### Development
-- Syncing the music with the notes was the biggest challenge.
+- Syncing the music with the physical note blocks was the biggest challenge.
 - The drum beat and chords are generated randomly on each playthough.
 - I downloaded an asset called MidiPlayer to help with this project.
 - I added lighting to the platforms and small visual effects to the notes.